Why Archie and Lilibet’s Last Name Changed Again

 To the outside world, it might feel like just another round of title adjustments.
 But to Harry and Meghan, it is one more way to draw a circle around their family and establish a shared identity, even as their role in the monarchy evolves.

 Traditionally, royal children use surnames from their family lineage, but they can also adopt titles based on the circumstances surrounding their birth or upbringing.
-A family history expert explains that such changes are often tied to the monarchy's shifting dynamics and public perception.
+Such changes are often tied to the monarchy's shifting dynamics and public perception.
 These transitions can be beneficial, allowing children to forge their identities while acknowledging their heritage.

-To manage this complexity, experts recommend fostering a strong sense of belonging and identity.
-Families can create narratives around these changes, encouraging children to embrace their unique position within the royal lineage.
+To manage this complexity, families can create narratives around these changes, encouraging children to embrace their unique position within the royal lineage.